-As Google PageSpeed is a popular topic these days, we’ve decided to write another article with some very simple techniques that you should apply each time when building a new website.
+As Google PageSpeed is a popular topic these days, we’ve decided to write another article with some straightforward techniques that you should apply each time when building a new website.

-In other words, the methods we’ll cover below are not just some recommendations, but rather a necessity for every WordPress site that has to be optimized for speed.
+In other words, the methods we’ll cover below are not just some recommendations but rather a necessity for every WordPress site that wants to rank as high as possible in search results.

-This is also a good opportunity to improve your website today, in case you have never been worried about your website’s speed or didn’t know where to start.
+This is also a good opportunity to improve your website today if you have never been worried about your website’s speed or didn’t know where to start.

 Why is Page Speed so important?

-Since more and more Internet users are visiting your website from mobile devices — which, sometimes, may have a slower connection comparing to a regular computer — it’s very important to make your website as fast as possible.
+Since more and more Internet users are visiting your website from mobile devices — which sometimes may have a slower connection than a regular computer — it’s essential to make your website as fast as possible.

-Normally, website optimization is a very thorough process and needs individual attention.
+Typically, website optimization is a comprehensive process and needs individual attention.
 Nonetheless, we’ll try to give you some simple tips that will make a big difference.

 It’s also important to keep in mind that we’re only the authors of the theme your website uses.
-A theme simply represents just the design of your website and there are other factors that sometimes may slow down a website.
+A theme represents just the design of your website, and other factors sometimes may slow down a website.
 For example, the number of installed plugins and the performance of your hosting.

 1. Install & Configure a Caching Plugin

-If you don’t have a caching plugin or a hosting that offers such an option, you need to fix this right away.
+If you don’t already have a caching plugin, you need to fix this right away.

-There are many free caching plugins available, but we’ll recommend the following ones:
+There are many caching plugins available, but we’ll recommend the following ones:

-The process of caching is very important, as this is an easy way to reduce the number of requests to your website’s database.
+The caching process is critical, as this is an easy way to reduce the number of requests to your website’s database.
 This makes your website significantly faster by serving static versions of your content and pages to visitors.
 You can read more details about WordPress caching in this article.

-Most of the caching plugins have an option to disable the cache for administrators or logged-in users and we recommend enabling it.
-This is helpful so that you won’t get served a cached version of your website while logged in.
-This way, you will be able to instantly preview the changes you make on your website, instead of having to clear the cache after each small change.
+Most of the caching plugins have an option to disable the cache for administrators or logged-in users, and we recommend enabling it.
+This is helpful so you won’t get served a cached version of your website while logged in.
+This way, you will be able to instantly preview the changes you make on your website instead of having to clear the cache after each small change.

 In this article, you can find some common caching issues and solutions on how to fix them.

-While a caching plugin will make your website considerably faster, the process of minifying the resources will help with boosting your PageSpeed score.
-In fact, there won’t be a big difference to the visitors when loading your website.
-Still, this method should be a “must” in your optimization routine.
+While a caching plugin will make your website considerably faster, minifying the resources will help boost your PageSpeed score.
+There won’t be a big difference to the visitors when loading your website.
+Still, this method should be a “must” in your optimization process.

-Now you need to keep in mind to Delete the Cache from time to time, especially when you make changes on your website or install a new plugin.
+Now you need to keep in mind to Clear and Preload Cache from time to time, especially when you make changes on your website or install a new plugin.
 Otherwise, some parts of your website may not work properly due to some conflicts:

 3. Lazy Loading Images

-Lazy Load is a simple technique to tell browsers to not load all the images in a page, but only the ones visible in the current section.
+Lazy Load is a simple technique to tell browsers not to load all the images on a page but only the ones visible in the current section.
 As users will scroll down on the page, the rest of the images will be loaded.

-By having this optimization enabled on your website, pages will load much faster, as normally browsers will try to load all the images on a page when the visitor accesses it.
+With this optimization enabled on your website, pages will load much faster, as browsers will try to load all the images on a page when the visitor accesses it.

 If you have the Jetpack plugin already installed on your website, you can enable Lazy Loading for Images from Jetpack > Settings > Performance:

-You may notice in the above screenshot that we’ve also enabled another option: Speed up image load times.
-This is also very useful and we recommend enabling it.
-This way, it will load images in a “Next-Gen” format which is much faster and will boost the PageSpeed score.
+You may notice in the above screenshot that we’ve enabled another option: Speed up image load times.
+This will load images in a “Next-Gen” format much faster and boost the PageSpeed score.
+This is also very useful, and we recommend enabling it.